strauss/hornet-queen/README.md

 I left it in the library for fun, but it shouldn't be used.

 The more successful attempt was adapting the Java class `java.nio.ByteBuffer`.
-As the name suggests, the `ByteBuffer` is usually used as buffer structure for file operations in the java native input output classes.
+As the name suggests, the `ByteBuffer` is usually used as buffer structure for file operations in the Java native input output classes.
 It also allows for directly accessing data within the structure by index.
 The best part are its convenience methods for reading primitive types from the given index.
 This aspect, in combination with Kotlins ability to define the operator functions `get` and `set`, enable my implementation to be used exactly as a